marijnh/Eloquent-JavaScript/06_object.md

 {{index complexity, reuse, "class hierarchy"}}

-Whereas ((encapsulation)) and polymorphism can be used to _separate_ pieces of code from each other, reducing the tangledness of the overall program, ((inheritance)) fundamentally ties classes together, creating _more_ tangle.
+Whereas ((encapsulation)) and polymorphism can be used to _separate_ pieces of code from one another, reducing the tangledness of the overall program, ((inheritance)) fundamentally ties classes together, creating _more_ tangle.
 When inheriting from a class, you usually have to know more about how it works than when simply using it.
 Inheritance can be a useful tool to make some types of programs more succinct, but it shouldn't be the first tool you reach for, and you probably shouldn't actively go looking for opportunities to construct class hierarchies (family trees of classes).

 ## The instanceof operator